What Does it Take to Be a Quality Control Analyst?

-Quality Control Analyst Job Description Conduct tests to determine quality of raw materials, bulk intermediate and finished products.
+Career Description Conduct tests to determine quality of raw materials, bulk intermediate and finished products.
 May conduct stability sample tests.

-Life As a Quality Control Analyst
+A Day in the Life of a Quality Control Analyst

 - Review data from contract laboratories to ensure accuracy and regulatory compliance.